 - Dating services.

-Artificial intelligence is on the rise and technologies around AI are growing at rapid pace a new terms chatbot is coming up so never now future sms will some robot with full of machine learning experience.
+Artificial intelligence is on the rise and technologies around AI are growing at a rapid pace a new term chatbot is coming up so never now future sms will be ome robot full of machine learning experience.
 Bots are not new so be careful; chatbots already exist in many of the places where you communicate, primarily messaging apps, which lend themselves to a conversational interface.

 New services are being introduced continuously and SMS has stimulated a lot of innovation among service providers and content providers.
 Some network operators have developed specific platforms for SMS content provision including billing of the end user on behalf of the content provider.

-As in any scientific discipline, data is the most important like a fuel to ignite the whole idea and decides how far this business can go and what is required to be done.
-Scientists / Analysts borrow techniques from related disciplines or developed own arsenal, special techniques and algorithms to handle very large unstructured data sets in automated ways, even without human interactions.
+As in any scientific discipline, data is the most important fuel to ignite the whole idea and decide how far this business can go and what is required to be done.
+Scientists / Analysts borrow techniques from related disciplines or developed their own arsenal, special techniques and algorithms to handle very large unstructured data sets in automated ways, even without human interactions.

 To perform transactions in real-time or to make predictions.
 Many mobile and satellite transceiver units support the sending and receiving of SMS using an extended version of the Hayes command set, a specific command language originally developed for the Hayes Smartmodem 300-baud modem in 1977.

-On the other hand of today’s technologies to be mrge with new and glittery new hardware’s to make consumer life easy like the connection between the terminal equipment and the transceiver can be realized with a serial cable (e.g., USB), a Bluetooth link, an infrared link, etc. Common AT commands based on some science include AT+CMGS (send message), AT+CMSS (send message from storage), AT+CMGL (list messages) and AT+CMGR (read message).
+On the other hand, today’s technologies are marriage with new and glittery new hardware to make consumer life easy the connection between the terminal equipment and the transceiver can be realized with a serial cable (e.g., USB), a Bluetooth link, an infrared link, etc. Common AT commands based on some science include AT+CMGS (send a message), AT+CMSS (send a message from storage), AT+CMGL (list messages) and AT+CMGR (read the message).
 However, not all modern devices support receiving of messages if the message storage (for instance the device’s internal memory) is not accessible using AT commands.

 ====================== About the Author =================================